 - 2. Hand removal or herbicide spot-spraying of invasive or noxious weeds is permitted within Vegetation Conservation Buffers. - 3.
 Standards for View Thinning - a.
 View thinning activities shall be the minimum necessary, and limited to 30% of the total buffer length in the Shoreline Residential designation, and shall retain a minimum of 50% of the live crown; - b.
 View thinning activities shall be the minimum necessary, and limited to 25% of the total buffer length in the Urban Conservancy and Rural Conservancy designations, and shall retain a minimum of 50% of the live crown; - c.
-No tree removal is allowed in the Natural designation for view enhancement; however, limited tree limbing may be allowed upon review and approval by the Department. - d.
-View thinning within the limited areas specified above shall generally be limited to tree limbing (see below, Figure 19.400.120(D)(1)).
-Where minimal tree removal is demonstrated to be necessary to provide a shoreline view from one vantage point on a property, replanting of native trees shall occur at a 3:1 ratio (planted: removed) within the buffer area.
+No tree removal is allowed in Within the Natural designation for view enhancement; however, limited tree limbing for view enhancement may be allowed upon review and approval by the Department.
+No tree removal is allowed. - d.
+View thinning within the limited areas specified above shall generally be limited to pruning and/or tree limbing (see below, Figure 19.400.120(D)(1)).
+Where minimal tree removal is demonstrated to be necessary in the Shoreline Residential, Urban Conservancy, or Rural Conservancy SEDs to provide a shoreline view from one vantage point on a property, replanting of native trees shall occur at a 3:1 ratio (planted: removed) within the buffer area.
 Monitoring and maintenance of the plantings may be required by the Department. - e.
-Topping of trees is prohibited, except where demonstrated necessary for safety. - f.
+Topping of trees is prohibited for the purposes of view thinning., except where demonstrated necessary for safety. - f.
 An advance site visit may be required by the Department of Community Planning and Economic Development in order to confirm the proposed thinning is consistent with this section and critical area protection standards.
 Site visit request applications may be obtained on-line or in person at Thurston County's Building Development Center.
 The County may also utilize site photographs in lieu of a site visit where sufficient detail is available to make a determination on consistency with thinning standards.